sensu/sensu-docs/content/sensu-go/6.1/operations/control-access/ldap-auth.md

     parent: control-access
 ---

-Sensu requires username and password authentication to access the [Sensu web UI][1], [API][8], and command line tool ([sensuctl][2]).
+Sensu requires username and password authentication to access the [web UI][1], [API][8], and [sensuctl][2] command line tool.

-You can use Sensu's built-in basic authentication provider or configure external authentication providers to authenticate via Lightweight Directory Access Protocol (LDAP), Active Directory (AD), or OpenID Connect.
+In addition to the built-in basic authentication provider, Sensu offers [commercial support][6] for a standards-compliant Lightweight Directory Access Protocol (LDAP) tool for authentication.
+The Sensu LDAP authentication provider is tested with [OpenLDAP][7].
+If you're using AD, head to the [AD section][37].

 **COMMERCIAL FEATURE**: Access authentication providers in the packaged Sensu Go distribution.
 For more information, see [Get started with commercial features][6].

-Sensu offers [commercial support][6] for a standards-compliant LDAP tool for authentication to the Sensu web UI, API, and sensuctl.
-The Sensu LDAP authentication provider is tested with [OpenLDAP][7].
-If you're using AD, head to the [AD section][37].

 ## LDAP configuration examples